Optimal Investment and Fair Sharing Rules of the Incentives for Renewable Energy Communities: Optimal individual investment decision

-with $\mu_p \in \mathbb{R}$ and $\sigma_p > 0$.
-The biogas producer has the possibility to install a Gas-to-Power turbine with capacity $y_b \le \theta_b$, { where $\theta_b$ is the maximum allowed installation for the biogas producer,} to transform the gas into electricity and sell it in the electricity market at the spot sale electricity price $(X_v^{x_v}(t))_{t \geq 0}$, which we suppose to evolve accordingly to a geometric Brownian motion with initial value $x_v$ :
+The biogas producer can install a Gas-to-Power (G2P) turbine with capacity $y_b \leq \theta_b$, where $\theta_b$ represents the maximum feasible capacity.
+This turbine converts gas into electricity, which is sold at the spot electricity price $(X_v^{x_v}(t))_{t \geq 0}$.
+We model this price as a geometric Brownian motion with initial value $x_v$: